David Hollister

-Biography
+Life and career

 Early life

 Hollister was born in Kalamazoo and raised in Battle Creek, Michigan, where he graduated from Battle Creek Central High School.
 He earned bachelor's and master's degrees from Michigan State University.

 Career

 From 1967 to 1970 he was a social studies teacher at Lansing Eastern High School.
 Prior to becoming mayor, he served in the Michigan House of Representatives from 1973-1993 representing the City of Lansing.
 In 2005 he was recruited to run Prima Civitas, an economic development organization funded by Michigan State University and the city governments of Lansing and East Lansing, Michigan.